jaspector

 Valuation-based; calculated as percentage of total construction cost (1-2% range typical); building valuation rounded to nearest $1,000 for fee calculation

-Typical inspection sequence: Typical inspection sequence: Footing/foundation inspection, framing inspection, electrical/plumbing rough-in inspection, final inspection upon completion
+Typical sequence: Typical inspection sequence: Footing/foundation inspection, framing inspection, electrical/plumbing rough-in inspection, final inspection upon completion

 New structures, alterations, additions, repairs, substantial electrical/plumbing work, structure demolition, change of use of structure (unless specifically exempted)

-Typical processing time is Approximately 2-3 weeks for plan review if plans are complete; subject to county workload.
+Building permit processing times in unincorporated Blaine County, MT typically run Approximately 2-3 weeks for plan review if plans are complete; subject to county workload.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Blaine County, MT.
 The following work is generally exempt: Farm and ranch buildings (structures used for agricultural operations); Mining buildings on mining property; Private garages and storage buildings used solely for owner's personal use (not commercial); Petroleum refineries and pulp/paper mills (except office and shop buildings); Residential buildings containing fewer than five dwelling units (except when used for transient guests).
+When in doubt, confirm with the local building department before starting work.